Psychopathy is a highly debated topic in the field of psychology. There are theories upon theories trying to explain psychopathic behavior.

 Psychopathy is best understood as a trait on one end of the psychopathy-empathy spectrum:

-Selfishness is deeply engrained in the human mind.
+Selfishness is deeply ingrained in the human mind.
 It’s more primitive than empathy.
-Empathy evolved in mammals for group-living, whereas selfishness is a fundamental survival trait of every living thing.
+Empathy evolved in mammals for group living, whereas selfishness is a fundamental survival trait of every living thing.

 It’s possible that at one stage of human evolution, psychopathy was more common.
 As human groups increased in size and civilizations emerged, group living became more important.

 Psychopathy had to be balanced with empathy.
-Most people who’re not full-blown psychopaths do show psychopathic tendencies.
+Most people who are not full-blown psychopaths do show psychopathic tendencies.
 They lie in the middle of the spectrum.

 The costs of being a full-blown psychopath are too high in group living.
 So, evolution pushed full-blown psychopaths to the corner, and they now comprise only about 1-5% of the population.